Skip to content

 Pattern Evaluation Order

-1. If include patterns are defined, the URL must match at least one
+1. When include-url-patterns is defined, the request URI must match at least one entry; otherwise the URI is dropped.

 Pattern Matching Behavior

-Patterns use Java regular expressions with partial matching.
-A pattern matches if it is found anywhere within the request URI.
-Use anchors (^, $) for exact matching.
+Patterns use Java regular expressions with partial matching: a pattern matches if it is found anywhere in the request URI.
+Anchor with ^ and $ for an exact match.

 PatternMatchesDoes NOT Match